Langevin diffusions on the torus: estimation and applications: Introduction

 Next, we describe relevant literature to our contributions.
 Diffusions featuring trigonometric drifts were presented in \cite{Kessler1999}, \cite{Larsen2007} and \cite{Sorensen2012}, although these processes are not designed to capture periodicity, but rather to have a bounded interval as their state space.
 Wrapped Gaussian processes have been considered by \cite{Jona-Lasinio2012} in the context of spatial modelling of wave directions.
 In a different setting, processes where the time-inhomogeneous drift $b(t,X_t)$ is a periodic function of time have been studied by \cite{Dehay2015} and \cite{Dehling2010}.
 Discrete time processes on the circle include the circular autoregressive models by \cite{Breckling1989} and the Markov processes on the circle by \cite{Wehrly1980}, \cite{Kato2010} and \cite{Yeh2013}.
 In a broader perspective, stochastic calculus on manifolds has been extensively developed, see for example \cite{Emery1989}, \cite{Stroock2000} and \cite{Hsu2002}.
-For the case of the torus, a flat and compact manifold, the modelling challenges are not presented by the curvature of the manifold, but rather by the ability to capture angular dependencies, a non-trivial and ubiquitous problem in directional statistics, consequence of the complex behaviour of rotations on the torus.
+For the case of the torus, a flat and compact manifold, the modelling challenges do not reside in the curvature of the manifold, but rather in capturing angular dependencies, a non-trivial and ubiquitous problem in directional statistics, consequence of the complex behaviour of rotations on the torus.
 Finally, we refer to \cite{Rogers2000a}, \cite{Steele2001} and \cite{Oksendal2003} for an exhaustive introduction to SDEs, and to \cite{Kloeden1992} and \cite{Iacus2008} for a more applied perspective.\\

 The rest of this paper is organized as follows.
 Section \ref{sec:ouproc} introduces diffusions on the torus.
 Section \ref{sec:est} presents and analyses several estimation procedures for them, whilst the empirical estimation performance is assessed in a simulation study in Section \ref{sec:sim}.
 Section \ref{sec:app} gives an application to modelling the evolution of protein backbone angles.
 Conclusions and final comments are given in Section \ref{sec:conc}.